laspy/laspy/doc/source/laspy_tools.rst

 Laspy comes with several command line utilities which use the library.
 When laspy is installed with setup.py, these scripts are built and installed by setuptools, and shold become available to the command line envionment you're using.
-The tools include lascopy, lasexplorer, lasverify, and lasvalidate.
-These are the four full utilites provided by laspy at the moment, though other (less complete) code examples may be found in the laspy/misc directory.
+The tools include lascopy, lasexplorer, lasverify, lasvalidate, and finally lasviewer.
+The first four are full command line utilities and should function out of the box after a successful laspy install.
+Lasviewer is an OpenGL point cloud viewer using laspy to provide LAS data, and requires OpenGL 3.0+, PyOpenGL, and GLUT.

 **lascopy**